What is it?

-The Provision and Use of Work Equipment Regulations 1998 (PUWER) requires that all persons using, supervising or managing the use of work equipment – in this case power tools – are appropriately trained on the use of the equipment, the risks arising from its use and the precautions that should be taken.
+The Provision and Use of Work Equipment Regulations 1998 (PUWER) requires all persons using, supervising or managing the use of work equipment – in this case power tools – are appropriately trained on the use of the equipment, the risks arising from its use and the precautions that should be taken.

-There are multiple Power tool training courses available focused on the safe use of power tools so it’s important to first identify your specific needs.
+There are multiple power tool training courses available focused on the safe use of power tools so it’s important to first identify your specific needs.
 As power tools generally fall under the same legislation most courses include a similar theory section together with a tool specific practical element.

 Power tool training can also vary depending on the type and model of the tools so we will always verify the tool types and models with you to ensure you get the most relevant course.
-If you are using multiple power tools, we can combine all the required Power tool training into a single course for you and your employees.
+If you are using multiple power tools, we can combine all the required power tool training into a single course for you and your employees.